Andrii-Radyhin/Airbus-Ship-Detection-Challenge/README.md

 !pip install tensorflow
 ```

-Or you can also use requerements.txt.
+Or you can also use requierements.txt.

 ### EDA
 EDA is also done in train.ipynb.
 This is EDA + how to start with this project.